Functionalism (architecture): Poland

 Interbellum avant-garde Polish architects in the years 1918–1939 made a notable impact in the legacy of European modern architecture and functionalism.
 A lot of Polish architects were fascinated by Le Corbusier like his Polish students and coworkers Jerzy Sołtan, Aleksander Kujawski (both co-authors of Unité d'habitation in Marseille) and his coworkers Helena Syrkus (Le Corbusier's companion on board of the S.S.
 Patris, an ocean liner journeying from Marseille to Athens in 1933 during the CIAM IV), Roman Piotrowski and Maciej Nowicki.
 Le Corbusier said about Poles (When the Cathedrals Were White, Paris 1937) "Academism has sent down roots everywhere.
 Nevertheless, the Dutch are relatively free of bias.
 The Czechs believe in 'modern' and the Polish also."
 Other Polish architects like Stanisław Brukalski was meeting with Gerrit Rietveld and inspired by him and his neoplasticism.
 Only a few years after the construction of Rietveld Schröder House, Polish architect Stanisław Brukalski built his own house in Warsaw in 1929 supposedly inspired by Schröder House he had visited.
 His Polish example of the modern house was awarded bronze medal in Paris world expo in 1937.
 Just before the Second World War, it was fashionable to build in Poland a lot of large districts of luxury houses in neighbourhoods full of greenery for wealthy Poles like, for example, district Saska Kępa in Warsaw or district Kamienna Góra in seaport Gdynia.
 The most characteristic features in Polish functionalist architecture 1918–1939 were portholes, roof terraces and marble interiors.

-Probably the most outstanding work of Polish functionalist architecture is the entire city of Gdynia, modern Polish seaport established 1926.
+Probably the most outstanding work of Polish functionalist architecture is the entire city of Gdynia, a modern Polish seaport established 1926 which in 2026 became a UNESCO World Heritage Site.

-Bohdan Lachert villa with roof garden (1929) in Warsaw.
-The house was considered as the best implementation of so-called villa architecture at the time in Warsaw (opinion by professor Lech Niemojewski in 1929).
-It's the house inspired by the form of ocean liner.
+A villa with rooftop garden in Warsaw, by Bohdan Lachert (1929), inspired by the form of an ocean liner.